 The map shows the number of child deaths due to pneumonia per 100,000 children per year.

-As the map shows, children are most likely to die from pneumonia across Sub-Saharan Africa and South Asia.
-Just 5 countries — India, Nigeria, Pakistan, the Democratic Republic of Congo, and Ethiopia – accounted for more than half of all deaths from childhood pneumonia in 2017.
+It shows that children are most likely to die from pneumonia across Sub-Saharan Africa and South Asia.
+The deaths in just 5 countries — India, Nigeria, Pakistan, the Democratic Republic of Congo, and Ethiopia – accounted for more than half of all deaths from childhood pneumonia in 2017.

-In a 2018 comment in the journal The Lancet, Kevin Watkins and Devi Sridhar called pneumonia “the ultimate disease of poverty”.5 There is a strong correlation between a country’s income and the child mortality rate from pneumonia.
+For this reason Kevin Watkins and Devi Sridhar called pneumonia “the ultimate disease of poverty” in a 2018 comment in the journal The Lancet.5 There is a very strong correlation between a country’s income and the child mortality rate from pneumonia as the scatter plot shows.

 To understand how we can reduce the number of children dying from pneumonia we need to understand both prevention and treatment.